open-service-portal/oidc-authenticator/README.md

 - Runs as a daemon on `localhost:8000`
 - Handles PKCE OAuth flow client-side
-- Sends authentication tokens to your backend
+- Returns tokens to frontend via `postMessage` (default) or optionally sends directly to backend
 - Works on private networks (no public URL needed)

 Perfect for Backstage, Kubernetes clusters, and custom applications.